mendrika261/S4-expression-resolver/README.md

 <img width="100%" alt="Input" src="https://github.com/user-attachments/assets/c2d9b36c-e608-4925-96e0-fa9345e88397">

 ### 2. Text Recognition Using ML Model
-- A **RandomForestClassifier** trained on the **MNIST** dataset transcribes the segmented characters into text.
+- A **RandomForestClassifier** trained on the **MINST** dataset transcribes the segmented characters into text.
 Over time, the model can be improved by manually correcting outputs, allowing retraining with corrected data for better accuracy.

 ### 3. Equation Parsing
 > Due to lack of dataset, I used `w` as the variable, `//` as `<`, and `///` as `>`